 Many owners ask me why their husky or their husky puppy hiccups so much.
 Hiccups are normal for us humans, but what about your husky?
 This article should calm some nerves and answer all your questions on this topic.
 Let’s get into it.

 Huskies can get hiccups just like humans can.
 Reasons for hiccups include “fetal hiccups”, eating or drinking too fast, getting excited, breathing heavily as well as stress and anxiety.
-Most of the time hiccups are harmless and will pass.
-All will be explained in full detail below.
+Hiccups are usually harmless and will pass.

 Is It Normal For Huskies To Hiccup